-The Outstanding Freshman Award recognizes one student in each of the following programs of study: accounting, advertising, criminal justice, entrepreneurship, equine studies, fashion merchandising and retail marketing, international business and marketing.
+The Outstanding Freshman Award recognizes one student in each of the following programs of study: accounting, advertising, criminal justice, entrepreneurship, equine studies, fashion merchandising & retail marketing, finance, international business and marketing.
 Selection for the award is based on outstanding academic achievement, community service and commitment to the university.

-The Outstanding Sophomore Award recognizes one student in each of the following programs of study: accounting, advertising, criminal justice, entrepreneurship, equine studies, fashion merchandising and retail marketing, international business and marketing.
+The Outstanding Sophomore Award recognizes one student in each of the following programs of study: accounting, advertising, criminal justice, entrepreneurship, equine studies, fashion merchandising & retail marketing, finance, international business and marketing.
 Selection for the award is based on outstanding academic achievement, community service and commitment to the university.

-The Outstanding Junior Award recognizes one student in each of the following programs of study: accounting, advertising, criminal justice, entrepreneurship, equine studies, fashion merchandising and retail marketing, international business and marketing.
+The Outstanding Junior Award recognizes one student in each of the following programs of study: accounting, advertising, criminal justice, entrepreneurship, equine studies, fashion merchandising & retail marketing, finance, international business and marketing.
 Selection for the award is based on outstanding academic achievement, community service and commitment to the university.